 Although much of the discourse regarding the refugee crisis in the United States has focused on security concerns, the situation also has major economic implications.
 In this week’s Working-Class Perspective, our Visiting Scholar John Russo argues that an influx of refugees can help revitalize local economies, particularly Rust Belt economies suffering from deindustrialization and a decline in population.

 To understand the significance of depopulation in the Rust Belt, imagine that a plague hit the Midwest and four million people had vanished.
 What would be the economic consequences for the region, its institutions and for individuals?
 Deindustrialization has operated much like a plague, and just as with a plague, the long term social and economic costs are substantial.
 The region can’t “just get over it.”
 Deindustrialization, and the depopulation associated with it, continues to be a drag on the region both economically and socially.

-We are very proud that John Russo, our Visiting Scholar for the 2015-16 academic year, brings the renowned Working-Class Perspectives blog to the Kalmanovitz Initiative.
-The blog is edited by John and Georgetown University’s professor of English Sherry Linkon.
-It features several regular contributors as well as guest bloggers.
+As our Visiting Scholar for the 2015-16 academic year, John Russo brings the Working-Class Perspectives blog to the Kalmanovitz Initiative.
+The blog is edited by John and Sherry Linkon, a professor of English at Georgetown University.
+It features several regular and guest contributors.